amiyatulu/shivarthu/docs/Shivarthu.md

 The algorithm tries to meet the values of teal organization through reduced compensation inequality.

 ### Randomized Tax collection

 Initial project funding comes from inflation, however as the inflation rate declines over time, the funds are collected by subtracting some amount of balance from different accounts so that there is no longer any inflation.

-To avoid creating disincentives to invest in the coin, tax collection or deduction of balance is randomized.
+To avoid creating disincentives to invest in the coin, tax collection or deduction of balance is randomized for every transaction.

-An account number is assigned to each account starting from 1000 in ascending order.
-A random number `n` between 1-1000 is drawn.

-All account numbers with `account_number % 1000 == drawn random number` are taxed

-If the drawn number is 1,000, one out of every 1,000 accounts will be taxed.

-The primary governance determines the tax rate.
-The block number is stored during the draw.
-One draw is conducted each month at random time.
-Tax is deducted when the account interacts with the blockchain.
+During a transaction, a random value is generated between 0 and 10.
+If the drawn number is 0, no tax will be deducted.
+If the number is 10, a 5% tax will be deducted from the transaction.
+In the case of the drawn number being 5, a 2.5% tax will be deducted.